England slump to Test and series defeat

 That set a target of just 28 and West Indies cantered to victory inside five overs to clinch the Richards-Botham trophy.

-England have now lost four Test series' in a row - five if the unfinished India series which Joe Root's side trailed 2-1 is included - and are winless in nine matches.
+England have now lost four Test series in a row - five if the unfinished India series which Joe Root's side trail 2-1 is included - and are winless in nine matches.

 The defeat, which comes on the back of a humiliating 4-0 Ashes loss, leaves England bottom of the World Test Championship table.